BenEmdon/Tic-Tac-Toe/ReadMe.md

 Testing
 =======

-Testing the Tic Tac Toe Game application was made possible by the iOS simulator for OSX.
+Testing the Tic Tac Toe Game application was made possible by the iOS simulator for OS X.

 Conclusion